rogerkirkness/writing/_posts/2025-04-08-canadian-wage-gap-crisis.md

 tags: [Politics]
 ---

+_I originally wrote this memo for Build Canada, but it didn't get run so I'm sharing it here in original form._

 ### Key Message

 Canada faces a critical challenge that threatens our economic future: the systematic loss of our highest-performing talent to the United States due to uncompetitive compensation.